Project Course: Customer Insights and Applications

 The course bridges theory and practice by applying scientific methods from marketing and behavioral research to current business problems.
 You will gain hands-on experience in project-based teamwork, develop actionable insights, and present your recommendations directly to company representatives.

+In the summer term 2026, students collaborate closely with Bain & Company on a project that examines a contemporary consumer phenomenon through market research, consumer interviews, and experimental methods, aiming to generate insights with long-term marketing relevance.
 In addition to strengthening your analytical and consulting skills, you will learn how to structure findings, communicate results effectively, and defend your conclusions in a professional setting.
 The project work is jointly supervised by the institute’s academic staff and industry partners, ensuring both methodological depth and practical relevance.

 Tentative Schedule Summer Term 2026